iarsystems/bx-github-ci/README.md

 - Select __`x64`__ for the __Architecture__.
 - Follow the instructions provided by GitHub.

+> __Note__
+> From the default installation, the runners become available organization-wide, for all its repositories.
+These can be [grouped and managed](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/managing-access-to-self-hosted-runners-using-groups) as desired.

 ### Hot hints
 - The instructions provided by GitHub when setting up a new runner will tell you how to `run.sh` the script, which will not survive a reboot.
 In order to install the runner as a service, refer to this [hint](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/configuring-the-self-hosted-runner-application-as-a-service?platform=linux).